anorakalot/Hackathon_1/README.md

 # Hackathon_1
-During my first hackathon at the Google Developer Conference in 2016 this is my entry
+During my first hackathon at the GDG Devfest 2016 this was my entry